gothopera/gothopera/README.md

  </p>
  🟢 : idle, mainly used ⠀ ⛔ : busy / not in the mood to talk ( unless friends )
  </p>
-  ur strawpage is not safe from me I WILL draw on it
+  ur strawpage is not safe from me, I WILL draw on it

 </details>